simplex-chat/simplex-chat/blog/20241210-simplex-network-v6-2-servers-by-flux-business-chats.md

 One of the problem of providing support via general purpose messengers is that the customers don't see who they talk to, as they can in all dedicated support systems.

-It is not possible in most messengers, including SimpleX Chat prior to v6.2 - every new customer joins a one-to-one conversation, where the customers see that they talk to a company, not knowing if it's a bot or a human.
+It is not possible in most messengers, including SimpleX Chat prior to v6.2 - every new customer joins a one-to-one conversation, where the customers see that they talk to a company, not knowing who they talk to, and if it's a bot or a human.

 The new business chats in SimpleX Chat solve this problem: to use them enable the toggle under the contact address in your chat profile.
 It is safe to do, and you can always toggle it off, if needed - the address itself does not change.